bashtools/mokctl/docs/parser.md

 Bash is a great tool for automating commands.
 In `mokctl`, Bash is a wrapper around podman or docker - that's it.
 Bash is perfect for this.

 Bash can be a great tool for Rapid Application Development and for Proof of Concepts.
 Kubernetes started [more or less] this way - small Go applications and lots of Bash glue code.
-The `mokctl` code, working out how to do it, and all the documentation was written in about 2 weeks.
-That's from zero to fully working application in 2 weeks - and 19 GitHub stars - in 2 weeks.
+The `mokctl` code, working out how to do it, and all the documentation was written in 9 days.
+That's from zero to fully working application in 9 days - and 19 GitHub stars - in 9 days.
 That would be difficult to do in Python, Go, Java, Haskell, or whatever.

 Why was it so fast to write?
 Well, whilst investigating how to create a kubernetes cluster in containers I copied and pasted all the commands in a Markdown document.
 Then the list of commands were pasted, as-is, into functions so I knew they would work.
 Doing this in another language would actually be alot more work.